 2. What can we learn from the disappointing history of federal education R&D and other examples of the public education sector ignoring evidence-based best practices identified through research?

-Background: In 1972, IES organized a meeting to develop strategies for the emerging field of federally funded education R&D. Alice Rivlin, who would later lead the Congressional Budget Office and serve as vice chair of the Federal Reserve, reasoned that the NIE needed “a Salk vaccine,” or “something that really works, that solves a problem that everyone knows about,” highlighting the need for federal R&D to show clear results for improving how American students learn.
+Background: In 1972, the National Institute of Education organized a meeting to develop strategies for the emerging field of federally funded education R&D. Alice Rivlin, who would later lead the Congressional Budget Office and serve as vice chair of the Federal Reserve, reasoned that the NIE needed “a Salk vaccine,” or “something that really works, that solves a problem that everyone knows about,” highlighting the need for federal R&D to show clear results for improving how American students learn.
 A good case can be made that the federal education R&D sector found the equivalent of a Salk vaccine more than four decades ago.
 The largest federal education experiment in history, Project Follow Through, analyzed 22 different methods of instruction in classrooms across the country.
 The experiment identified a clear winner by 1977.
 Direct Instruction, a highly scripted teaching method focusing on mastering basic skills, resulted in higher levels of academic achievement, problem-solving skills, and student self-esteem.
 But these results were broadly ignored for decades.
 The next IES director should be asked to reflect on this unfortunate history and what it means for the Institute’s mission and programs.
 If the traditional public education sector has proved willing to ignore best practices like Direct Instruction that were identified by federally funded research, what needs to change within the public school system, IES, or elsewhere to ensure that in the future, such research is effectively implemented in the classroom?

 3. How can IES advance more innovative R&D work, such as applying ARPA or other models to promote innovation?